iqtree/iqtree.github.io/doc/AliSim.md

 * `-t RANDOM{yh/1000}` tells AliSim to generate a random tree with 1000 taxa under the Yule-Harding model, with branch lengths following a exponential distribution with a mean of 0.1.
 * `-t RANDOM{bd{0.1/0.05}/1000}`: tells AliSim to generate a random tree with 1000 taxa under the Birth-Death model (with birth rate of 0.1 and death rate of 0.05), with branch lengths following a exponential distribution with a mean of 0.1.

 Here AliSim generates `alignment_yh.phy` or `alignment_bd.phy` under the Jukes-Cantor DNA model.
-If you want to change the model, use -m option as [described above](#simulating-alignments-with-custom-models)
+If you want to change the model, use -m option as [described above](#simulating-alignments-with-custom-models).

 For the distribution of branch lengths, users could adjust the minimum, mean and maximum of the exponential distribution via the option `-rlen <MIN_LEN> <MEAN_LEN> <MAX_LEN>`.